bolotnikov/gamedevland/docs/tower-defense.md

 }

 ```
-Thus, we pass the config of the enemy unit to the constructor of the `Enemy` class.
+As a result we pass the config of the enemy unit to the constructor of the `Enemy` class.
 Using the id from the config, we get the required tile.
-We save the unit config in the `this.config` field for further receiving special unit parameters.
+We save the unit config in the `this.config` field for further special unit parameters receiving.

 Now let's create an enemy in a random location on the map in the `Game` class: